13 December, 2019

 News: The Bharat Bond exchange-traded fund (ETF), which has opened for subscription, is a new category of debt investment with the benefits of low-cost passive investing in a fixed maturity product that invests in a portfolio of AAA-rated bonds.

 It is an investment product that invests in a portfolio of AAA-rated bonds issued by government entities.
 The portfolio will mimic the Nifty Bharat Bond Index that includes bonds of issuers such as NTPC and REC.
 The three-year variant tracks the three-year Nifty Bharat Bond Index and matures in April 2023; the 10-year variant tracks the 10-year index and matures in April 2030.
 Investors will be allotted units in the ETF in demat form, which will be listed and traded on the stock exchange.
 On maturity of the ETF, the bonds held in the portfolio will also mature and the money received will be paid out to unit holders.

 How is it different from other products?

-Bharat Bond is a target maturity ETF unlike other ETFs and mutual fund (MF) schemes that are open- ended products.
+Bharat Bond is a target maturity ETF unlike other ETFs and mutual fund (MF) schemes that are open-ended products.
 The three-year ETF will only invest in bonds with similar tenures and likewise the 10-year ETF.
 The tenure of the bonds will roll down over time and mature around the time of maturity of the ETF.
 The interest rate risk will thus come down over time, as bonds with lower maturity will see less volatility in their prices.
-The portfolio of other ETFs and MFs reflect the maturity band of the product category specified by SEBI: say, a short duration fund has to always run a duration between 1-3 years in its portfolio.
+The portfolio of other ETFs and MFs reflects the maturity band of the product category specified by SEBI: say, a short-duration fund has to always run a duration between 1-3 years in its portfolio.